“Lauded as a "legend" in the field”

 Victims of Crime – police failures

 In circumstances where the police had failed to prosecute the killer, Jane brought the first High Court civil case for damages for assault leading to death.
-She represented the mother, granny and aunt of a murdered teenage girl.
-This action secured an award of damages, but more importantly the police thereafter prosecuted the correct offender for murder and he is now in jail.
+She represented the Mother, Granny and Aunt of a murdered teenage girl.
+This action secured an award of damages, but more importantly, the police thereafter prosecuted the correct offender for murder, and he is now in jail.

 Jane has worked for 20 years representing the families of those who have died in custody or at the hands of the police.
 The families’ goals vary but are often “justice” – which can encompass securing an independent and effective investigation into the death so that they fully understand what happened, prosecutions, disciplinary procedures, policy changes, damages, apologies and publicity.

 Jane is vigilant in persuading investigating authorities to carry out an investigation of equal rigour to that which is carried out when homicide suspects are civilians.
 She successfully challenged investigators by way of judicial review in the High Court in innovative cases where the families felt the suspect police officers were being helped too much by the investigators.
-One challenged the amount of disclosure the investigators proposed to give to the suspect police officers before they were interviewed; the other challenged the failure of the investigators to prevent police officers who may be suspects from talking to each other prior to writing down their accounts of the killing.
+One challenged the amount of disclosure the investigators proposed to give to the suspect police officers before they were interviewed; another challenged the failure of the investigators to prevent police officers who may be suspects from talking to each other prior to writing down their accounts of the killing.
 This resulted in the investigation guidelines being rewritten by the Association of Chief Police Officers.

 Much of Jane’s work is representing bereaved families at Inquests.
-Inquests are enquiries into how, why and when the deceased died and Jane’s focus is to ensure that her clients’ questions are answered.
-Jane not only represents the families in Court but works to ensure that the Coroner and investigators gather the evidence and that that evidence is made available to the families well in advance of the hearing.
+Inquests are enquiries into how, why and when the deceased died, and Jane’s focus is to ensure that her clients’ questions are answered.
+Jane not only represents the families in Court but works to ensure that the Coroner and investigators gather the evidence, and that that evidence is made available to the families well in advance of the hearing.
 Where necessary Jane has challenged the Coroner and investigators by way of judicial review in the High Court.